mcgill-csus/mcgill-csus-docs/constitution/body.md

 The Executive Council consists of the President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, VP Diversity, VP Sustainability, VP Events, and U1 representative.

-Members of the Executive Council must be members of the CSUS for the entire duration of their mandate and cannot receive financial remuneration for the fulfillment of their mandate.
+Members of the Executive Council must be members of CSUS for the entire duration of their mandate and cannot receive financial remuneration for the fulfillment of their mandate.

 ## Powers and Duties

-1. The Executive Council defines all general policies of the CSUS, coordinate and administer the policies and affirs of the CSUS,  act as the governing body of the CSUS, be held accountable in general assembly and execute general assembly decisions, approve/reject budgets for all CSUS committees, though this task may be delegated by a 2/3 majority of the council to VP Finance, create or dissolve CSUS committees, uphold the constitution, determine the membership fee of membership of the society, and appoint the Chief Returning Office.
+1. The Executive Council defines all general policies of CSUS, coordinate and administer the policies and affirs of CSUS,  act as the governing body of CSUS, be held accountable in general assembly and execute general assembly decisions, approve/reject budgets for all CSUS committees, though this task may be delegated by a 2/3 majority of the council to VP Finance, create or dissolve CSUS committees, uphold the constitution, determine the membership fee of membership of the society, and appoint the Chief Returning Office.

 2. Signing powers of the Society shall are exercised by at least two of the President, the Vice-President Finance, and the Vice-President Administration or by any five executive council members.